 Access to Buildings & Grounds

-evenings and weekends, certain buildings are open for scheduled classes, events, or
+On evenings and weekends, certain buildings are open for scheduled classes, events,

-When a building is closed, only faculty, staff, and students with specific
+When a building is closed, only faculty, staff, and students with specific authorization

-authorization are permitted inside.
-Emergencies may necessitate changes to any posted
+are permitted inside.
+Emergencies may necessitate changes to any posted schedules.

 Contractors may be provided temporary access to facilities to perform service or construction work during periods the College is closed.
 Special arrangements should be made to ensure that building security is provided during these periods.
 Access to the campus by community college or non-community college organizations during periods the College is not in scheduled operation is provided by reserving the facilities through the Vice President of Finance and Facility Services or his designee.
 Procedures for using College facilities are set forth in the Colleges Facilities Usage Policy.